stanleyfok/nextjs-template/README.md

  * [configs/config.js](https://github.com/stanleyfok/nextjs-template/blob/master/configs/config.js)
  * [global-config.js](https://github.com/stanleyfok/nextjs-template/blob/master/global-config.js)

-## Design Philosophy - CSS and other medias
+## Design Philosophy - CSS and other media files

+### 💡 Rule: Use of SCSS

+SCSS is a powerful CSS syntax extension which makes our lives easier

+### 💡 Rule: Compile a global stylesheet

+Many people have been talking about using scoped CSS inside JSX

 ### 💡 Rule: Use new path for a new version of asset files